amkirwan/grunt-versioner/README.md

 Default value `Message: `

 **options.mode** - Mode that it should run in.
 The accepted values are `test` and `production`.
 The should only be switched to `test` when running the tests.
 This prints out what commands git would have run in produciton.

+Type: `Array`
+Default value `[]: `

+**options.configs** - When you load package.json into a grunt config variable such as `pkg` that needs to have the version updated as the grunt process runs.
+Adding any vars here such as `pkg` will update any `version` keys on those config properties so that the correct version is used when using `pkg.version` in your tasks.

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).